The Strong Bad's Cool Game for Attractive People Episode 1: Homestar Ruiner wiki last edited by benfoldsone on 06/01/15 12:46PM

 - When you kick The Cheat into the dryer, one of the subtitles of what he is saying is "Wii?".

-- The Paper is used during the game, rather than New Paper that Strong Bad recently upgraded to in the online cartoons.
+- The Paper is used during the game, rather than New Paper that Strong Bad upgraded to in his more recent cartoons.

 - Strong Bad's fridge only contains a single jar of mayonnaise, which is also the only item that Dr. Jone's has in his fridge in the Indiana Jones and the Fate of Atlantis game.